roobertoAlves/tourist-attractions/README.md

 # 🌍 Tourist Attractions

-A simple application showcasing tourist attractions using JavaScript with modular components.
+A simple application showcasing tourist attractions using JavaScript and Node React with modular components.
 Designed for learning and demonstration purposes.

 ## 🚀 Features